Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 Usually, chewing is an unconscious activity that we don’t focus on because it relaxes our body and activates the parasympathetic nervous system.

-Feeling sluggish after eating is common, also known as a “food coma.”
-It happens because our bodies are relaxed and not sensing any danger.
+Feeling sluggish after eating is common, and it is also known as a “food coma.”
+This happens because our bodies are relaxed and not sensing any danger.

 To improve food distribution, be more mindful when chewing, move the food around your mouth, and chew evenly.
 You can even count the number of chews and make sure you’re biting the same amount on either side.

-Understanding the risks involved in eating on one side of the mouth, not just the causes, is crucial.
-I wrote a post linked below that goes into a high level of detail about the consequences!
+Understand the risks of eating on one side of the mouth, not just the causes.
+I wrote a post linked below that goes into great detail about the consequences!

 Read Now: Risks of Eating on One Side of Your Mouth; Hygienist’s View